Beiersdorf Logo

 Beiersdorf Logo History

-The company has several original logos in its arsenal that it has used to represent its visual identity.
-The earliest of the debut ones (after the change of the enterprise’s type of activity) is dated 1935.
-Then there were three more options.
-They all have one thing in common – text without graphics.
+The company has several original logos used to represent its visual identity.
+The earliest of the debut logos (after the change of business) dates back to 1935.
+Then, there were three more versions.
+All of them have one thing in common – text without graphics.

 What is Beiersdorf?

 Beiersdorf is a German multinational company involved in network marketing.
-It manufactures and sells adhesive products, skincare products, and personal hygiene products under its brands Nivea, Labello, Elastoplast, Coppertone, La Prairie, and others.
+It manufactures and sells adhesives, skin care products, and personal hygiene products under brands like Nivea, Labello, Elastoplast, Coppertone, La Prairie, and others.
 The company was founded in 1882 by pharmacist Paul Beiersdorf.

 1935 – 1968